MJ: I’ve just realized how few jokes I know. You always open with a joke. I’ve got nothin’.

 Probably I could read a manga that was all about Gilbert angsting prettily, but it sure was nice to get a little more shape to the story at this point.

-MELINDA: Most readers by now have probably figured out that I’m a big fan of this series, and given that I’ve gone on in rapturous delight about its costuming, it’s probably a given that I’d happily read a whole manga about a prettily angsting Gilbert as well.
+MJ: Most readers by now have probably figured out that I’m a big fan of this series, and given that I’ve gone on in rapturous delight about its costuming, it’s probably a given that I’d happily read a whole manga about a prettily angsting Gilbert as well.
 But I certainly agree that this volume was a balm for the muddled brain.
 Not only was it a relief to understand Gil’s full history at last, but it also helped me to despise another character much, much less.
 And really, I wouldn’t have thought that could happen.
 Though probably I now hate Glen Baskerville much, much more.

 Also, though Alice takes a back seat in this volume, the scene in which she confuses a kiss with a bite on the cheek is one of her most charming moments.